marian-code/wikipedia-music-tags/code_changelog.md

 # To-Do

-### Main problems
+### Main problems ordered by targeted release
-- write automated tests
+- 0.2.0-alpha
-- fix gui scaling and elements moving around
   - write docstrings
   - write documentation
+  - implement resumable cover art search
+- 0.3.0-alpha
+  - set paths for platform specific directories for logs and output
+  - update README about instalation and docs
+  - detect if we are in pip installed or frozen state
+  - download nltk data automatically, or put them in package
+  - automate google api key getting for users
   - publish to PyPi
+- 0.4.0-alpha
+  - use more debugging prints and set default debugger level to INFO, DEBUG should be activated by command line argument
+  - set actions for help menu in GUI, point to docs and git
+  - test frozen gui app
   - create a github release
+- 0.5.0-alpha
+  - fix as many bugs as possible
+  - preload needs a complete rewrite the logic is horribly complex, too many classes manipulate preload related variables
+- 0.x.0-beta
   - use underscores to mark private things
+  - fix gui scaling and elements moving around
-- convers constants to re pattersn for better matching and use more re for better extraction
+  - convert constants to re patterns for better matching and use more re for better extraction
-- fix problem with no Qt bakend found in the installed package
+  - try to setup some CI system
+- 1.0.0
+  - write automated tests
+  - use https://coveralls.io for code test coverage stats
+- x.0.0
+  - impement image search controls
+  - support more music formats

 ### Freezing problems
-- publish frozen apps
 - try compression options - upx

 ### Ideas